HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-The only question left is if our Wallet Lib is able to correctly sign a transaction with the HSM in its current state, or if changes will have to be made to it to allow this integration.
-The 2nd phase will be dependent on this answer.
+The only question left is if our application is able to correctly sign a transaction with the HSM in its current state, or if changes will have to be made to the Hathor Lib or the Dinamo-Hsm lib to allow this integration.
+The 2nd phase will be dependent on this answer, and it is being discussed on [internal issue 205](https://github.com/HathorNetwork/internal-issues/issues/205).

 # Future possibilities
 [future-possibilities]: #future-possibilities